JunweiZhang130/Why-we-should-not-let-the-data-speak-for-themselves-/README.md

 ## Overview

 This paper talked about to what extent do you think we should let the data speak for themselves from an information science and social science perspective.
-The paper can be find in 'output'.
+The paper can be find in  (`outputs/paper`).

+## Thanks
 Thanks Randall Ni for the peer review.